ms-iot/lsdk/docs/grapeboard.md

 Todo.

-# Building PPA and OPTEE
+# Building PPA and OP-TEE

 ```
 flex-builder -c ppa-optee -m ls1012grapeboard
 ```

 It will produce the file `build/firmware/ppa/soc-ls1012/ppa_rdb.itb`.
+This file must be written to NOR flash.

-## Updating PPA and OPTEE on NOR Flash
+## Updating PPA and OP-TEE on NOR Flash

 Copy `ppa_rdb.itb` to the root of a FAT-formatted SD card.

-Boot into [recovery U-Boot](#Booting-Grapeboard-into-recovery-mode), then run the following u-boot commands:
+Boot into [recovery U-Boot](#booting-grapeboard-into-recovery-mode), then run the following u-boot commands:

 ```
 mmc rescan